beannguyen/Simple-User-Management-API/README.md

 Project: Simple-User-Management-API (https://github.com/beannguyen/Simple-User-Management-API)

 Description:
-- This project is divided from big project call Simple-User-Management
+- This project is divided from big project called Simple-User-Management
 - This project focuses on Back-End (C# - .NET core 3.0/3.1) and Database (MSSQL)
 - Front-End of big project can be refered from https://github.com/beannguyen/Simple-User-Management-Dashboard